Xenonsmurf/Ashita-4-Plugins-and-Addons/zonename/README.md

 2. Type /addon load zonename

 ## How to have Ashita load it automatically:
-1. Go to your windower folder
+1. Go to your Ashita v4 folder
 2. Open the file **_Ashita4/scripts/default.txt_**
 3. Add /addon load zonename to the list of addons to load under "Load Plugins and Addons"